-Location of text to be updated: NEW TEXT TO BE INSERTED 1 Section (from A.1 to B.6(e)) Page number (1-25) A.1 2 Line number $(1-47)$ 2 3 - Third text addition Proposed update involves text/topics not currently Current text addressed in the Preamble NEW TEXT TO BE INSERTED Proposed update (revised text) During public comment periods, all public commenters will be provided equal opportunity to submit and/or present comment.
+Location of text to be updated: NEW TEXT TO BE INSERTED Section (from A.1 to B.6(e)) A.1 Page number (1-25) 2 Line number (1-47) 3 - Third text addition Current text Proposed update involves text/topics not currently addressed in the Preamble Proposed update (revised text) NEW TEXT TO BE INSERTED During public comment periods, all public commenters will be provided equal opportunity to submit and/or present comment.
 All comments submitted to IARC will be made publicly available (including made available to the Advisory Group), and all comments will be formally considered by the Advisory Group as part of the update process.
 Brief rationale for update (max.
 200 words) Available information from IARC suggest that only "pertinent" public comments and/or only selected individuals from the public will reach the Advisory Group; it is recommended that the process be updated to allow both the Advisory Group and the IARC to consider all public comments.
 Per the IARC Q&A (May 18, 2018), online comments can be submitted, but only "Pertinent comments will be made to the Advisory Group" Thus, it is unclear which comments are "pertinent" or whether all public comments will be equally considered.
-Additionally, while the scientific webinar provides another mechanism by which comments can be made, the another mechanism by which comments can be made, the selection of participants appears to be at the discretion of IARC and will be based on experts solicited from IARC and from the public nominations of presenters (which suggests that not all of those interested in providing comment will have equal opportunity to do so).
+Additionally, while the scientific webinar provides another mechanism by which comments can be made, the selection of participants appears to be at the discretion of IARC and will be based on experts solicited from IARC and from the public nominations of presenters (which suggests that not all of those interested in providing comment will have equal opportunity to do so).
 It is recommended that the process be updated to allow equal opportunity for all commenters, and that the Advisory Group formally consider all public comments and allow for these comments to be posted for viewing.
 References, if any (max.
 5) Institute of Medicine (IOM).
 2011.
 Finding What Works in Health Care: Standards for Systematic Reviews.
 J. Eden et al. eds.
 NAS; Washington, DC.
 WHO.
 2014.
 WHO Handbook for Guideline Development.
 2 nd Edition.
 WHO; Geneva.